 |The Delhi Purple Sapphire

 The fascinating story of the Delhi Purple Sapphire is one that was virtually unknown until fairly recently, when a curious young curator at London’s Natural History Museum stumbled upon a type written note which was stored with the gemstone.
 The stone itself was not particularly remarkable.
 It was set in a rather unattractive silver ring and decorated with mysterious alchemical and astrological signs.
 However, the strange note began to unravel the gem's enthralling journey, and a dark tale of a curse and its victims.

 Purple sapphires are an often misunderstood and underappreciated gem.
 They are actually quite extraordinary and far rarer than the more traditionally recognised blue sapphires.
 Unlike most blue and pink sapphires, which need to be heat treated in order to obtain their best color, purple sapphires very rarely require any heat treatment and are able to naturally change color in different lighting.

 Sapphires are the non-red variety of corundum, (red corundum being ruby) and are traditionally given as wedding anniversary gifts during the 5th, 23rd and 45th years of marriage, with the star sapphire being given for the 65th year.
 Sapphires are also a pretty tough and durable gem, being the second hardest natural mineral with a score of 9 on the Mohs scale of hardness.

 It is believed by some that sapphire carries the spiritual power of enlightenment and inner peace, and is even thought to hold healing properties for rheumatism and mental illness.
-However, the Delhi Purple Sapphire is in fact an amethyst, and a gem that did not bring such benefits to its owners.
+However, despite its name, the Delhi Purple Sapphire is in fact an amethyst, and a gem that did not bring any benefits to its owners.

 And so the curse began...